 1% to 10%:

-Additional cardiovascular events associated with use in MI: Arrhythmia, AV block, cardiac arrest, cardiac tamponade, cardiogenic shock, embolism, electromechanical dissociation, fever, heart failure, hypotension, mitral regurgitation, myocardial reinfarction, myocardial rupture, nausea, pericardial effusion, pericarditis, pulmonary edema, recurrent myocardial ischemia, thrombosis, vomiting
+Cardiovascular: Atrioventricular block, cardiac arrhythmia, cardiac failure, cardiac tamponade, cardiogenic shock, embolism, hypotension, ischemic heart disease (recurrent), mitral valve insufficiency (regurgitation), myocardial reinfarction, myocardial rupture, pericardial effusion, pericarditis, pulmonary edema, thrombosis

 Concerns related to adverse effects:

 • Arrhythmias: Coronary thrombolysis may result in reperfusion arrhythmias.